 Stapelia obducta is native to South Africa: Cape Province and Eastern Cape.
 The plant grows in groups in the shade of shrubs in arid regions.

-Propagation can be done by seed or cutting.
-By seed is very simple to propagate the plant, it is enough to sow the seed in a sandy loam soil and keep it with high level of humidity.
-By cutting you can use the offsets that grow at the base of the plant.
-Cut the offset as close as possible to the base of the stem and then let it dry; after a few days the cut surface will dry and a callus will form, then place the cutting in a mixture of sand, soil and pumice.
-With Euphorbias is advisable to use rooting hormone at the base of the cut to energize root development.
-To encourage the production of the offsets you can make a cut at the base of the branches.
+Propagation can be done by seed or by cutting.
+By seed is very simple to propagate the plant, it is enough to sow the seed in a sandy loam soil and keep it with high level of humidity; temperatures of germination are between 20 and 28 °C. By cutting you can use steam cuttings during the spring.
+Cut the stem and then let it dry; after a few days the cut surface will dry and a callus will form, then place the cutting in a mixture of sand, soil and pumice.
+To increase success of propagation you can cut two or more leaves at the same time.
+For cuttings is recommended temperatures around 20 °C.

 Stapelia owes its name to Dutch botanist J. B. van Stapel, who lived in 1600.
 The name “obducta” is a latin word meaning curled, corolla curls backward after flowering indeed.

 Official Web Site: